-This is a list of all of the sites and services we use everyday.
-This list is the best of the best.
-We don't do any link-sharing here.
-You'll only find solid advice, great tools, and fantastic stock and options trading information from these websites and resources.
+This is a list of sites and services we use everyday.
+These sites are the best available.
+We don't do any link-sharing.
+You'll find solid advice, great tools, and fantastic stock and options trading information at these resources.

 Reminder: OpTrader is available to chat with Members, comments are found below each post.

 This post is for all our live virtual trade ideas and daily comments.
 Please click on "comments" below to follow our live discussion.
 All of our current trades are listed in the spreadsheet below, with entry price (1/2 in and All in), and exit prices (1/3 out, 2/3 out, and All out).

 We also indicate our stop, which is most of the time the "5 day moving average".
 All trades, unless indicated, are front-month ATM options.

 Please feel free to participate in the discussion and ask any questions you might have about this virtual portfolio, by clicking on the "comments" link right below.

 To learn more about the swing trading virtual portfolio (strategy, performance, FAQ, etc.), please click here

 There is a reason no Berkshire Hathaway investor chides Buffett when the company has a bad quarter.
 It’s because Buffett has so thoroughly convinced his investors that it’s pointless to try to navigate around 90-day intervals.
 He’s done that by writing incredibly lucid letters to investors for the last 50 years, communicating in easy-to-understand language at annual meetings, and speaking on TV in ways that someone with no investing experience can grasp.

 Yes, Buffett runs an amazing investment company.
 But he also runs an amazing investor company.
 One of the most underappreciated part of his s...